Will North Carolina cover the spread vs. Tennessee? Betting Trends, Record ATS

 Additional North Carolina Insights & Trends

-- When North Carolina scores more than 61.5 points, it is 3-2 against the spread and 5-1 overall.
+- North Carolina is 3-2 against the spread and 5-1 overall when scoring more than 61.5 points.

 Bet on this or any college basketball matchup at BetMGM